youse-seguradora/RxWear/README.md

-## We need to take the fork this repository, because the fix wasnt merged yet.
+## This repository is used for Android team, We need to take the fork this repository, because the fix wasnt merged yet and we still havent definitions about dates.

 # Reactive Wearable API Library for Android